kratzsci/ProfessorXY/README.md

 - Down = On

-## Running ProfessorX
+### Running ProfessorX
 1. Turn switch from Off position to On position.
 2. Wait for approximately 10 seconds.
 3. Connect controller.
 4. You should now be able to move the robot.

-## Charging ProfessorX
+### Charging ProfessorX
+1. Plug in extension cord.
-1. Turn switch to Charging position.
+2. Turn switch to Charging position.
-2. Verify red LED on Battery Charger is on, then it is in charging mode.
+3. Verify red LED on Battery Charger is on, then it is in charging mode.

 # Components